carloskiki/rpi-devenv/README.md

 - [x] Map Undef, Data Abt, and Prefecth Abt to the panic handler.

 - [ ] Make it so that we don't need to fuckin change between `get` and `get_unchecked` for QEMU or the pi.
+    Either: Use the lock but don't check with get_unchecked, or have a peripheral `init` that deactivates the miniuart when QEMU is used.
+We could also have a config flag that checks if the bin is compiled for QEMU.
 - [ ] Make a stack for ABORT mode and a stack for SVC.
 - [ ] Map the SYSTEM stack to a protected place in memory.
 - [ ] Make Undef use the ABORT cpu mode